Organic soya lecithin

 Ingredients:

-2 dishes. k. soya lecithin powder
+2 tbsp. k. soy lecithin powder

 1/4 cup warm water

-3 dishes. k. organic virgin olive oils
+3 tbsp. k. organic virgin olive oil

-2 dishes. k. organic balsamic vinegar
+2 tbsp. k. organic balsamic vinegar

-1 garlic clove or 1/4 tsp.
-1/4 garlic granules (optional)
+1 garlic clove or 1/4 tsp 1/4 garlic granules (optional)

-1/2 t. k. mustard
+1/2 t. k.
+Mustard

 Salt and pepper to taste